alina1412/morning_bot/README.md

 ### (in the process of updating)

 ## Description

-Sends to a user a picture or a temperature in Moscow at the morning.
+Sends to a subscriber a random picture or a temperature in Moscow at the morning.
 Asks a user to choose one of those options (the choice can be changed).

 ## Usage

-TODO
+To start a bot user types "/start".

+Then he gets a keyboard with options what morning information he wants to receive from bot.

 ## Structure